ampproject/amphtml/docs/contributing.md

 -   [Get started with open source](#get-started-with-open-source)
 -   [Ongoing participation](#ongoing-participation)

-If you have questions about _using_ AMP or are _encountering problems using AMP_ on your site please visit our [support page](SUPPORT.md) for help.
+If you have questions about _using_ AMP or are _encountering problems using AMP_ on your site please visit our [support page](./support.md) for help.

 ## Report a bug

-[File an issue](https://github.com/ampproject/amphtml/issues/new?assignees=&labels=Type%3A+Bug&template=bug-report.md&title=) if you find a bug in AMP.
+[File a bug report](https://github.com/ampproject/amphtml/issues/new?assignees=&labels=Type%3A+Bug&template=bug-report.yml) if you find a bug in AMP.
 Provide a detailed description and steps for reproducing the bug; screenshots and working examples that demonstrate the problem are appreciated!

 The community regularly monitoring issues and will try to fix open bugs quickly according to our [prioritization guidelines](./issue-priorities.md).

 ## Make a suggestion

-[File a "feature request" issue](https://github.com/ampproject/amphtml/issues/new?assignees=&labels=Type%3A+Feature+Request&template=feature_request.md&title=) if you have a suggestion for a way to improve AMP or a request for a new AMP feature.
+[File a feature request](https://github.com/ampproject/amphtml/issues/new?assignees=&labels=Type%3A+Feature+Request&template=feature-request.yml) if you have a suggestion for a way to improve AMP or a request for a new AMP feature.

 If you are suggesting a feature that you are intending to implement, please see the [Contributing code/features](#contribute-code-features) section below for next steps.